The Journey & Supporting Work

 A section from my concertina booklet of Hunstanton carr stone cliffs and shoreline during the coastal walk using homemade charcoal and various coastal stones (≈ 40cm x 100cm), in 2023.

-A section of my visual map of the Norfolk Coastal Path walk, using pastels (≈ 1m x 2m), in 2023.
+A section of my visual supporting map of the Norfolk Coastal Path walk, using pastels (≈ 1m x 2m), in 2023.

 My beach combings from the coastal walk, linked with the found orange fishing line, in 2024.

-Some of my beachcombing finds were situated at the base of my 2024 work during the exhibition in 2024.
+Some of my beachcombing finds were situated loosely at the base of my 2024 work during the exhibition in 2024.

 Much of 2024 was taken up with planning, testing, researching, promoting and undertaking my one-day, pop-up exhibition on one of the Norfolk Coastal Path beaches.
 Below is some imagery around this: